Albuquerque Fire Rescue

 AFR provides both fire and emergency medical services, including two hazardous materials squads and one heavy technical rescue squad with vehicle extrication, confined space, rope, structural collapse, trench collapse, swift water, and elevator rescue capabilities.

 The Albuquerque Fire Department was originally established in 1900, replacing an earlier volunteer fire department.
 It was renamed Albuquerque Fire Rescue in 2018 in order to acknowledge the wider scope of duties handled by the department.

-AFR has fielded a ambulance that is capable of initiating pre-hospital Extracorporeal membrane oxygenation.
+AFR has fielded an ambulance that is capable of initiating pre-hospital Extracorporeal membrane oxygenation.